Vyral/base-template/_posts/2021-06-22-how-you-can-buy-an-investment-property-now.md

 With everything that’s going on with real estate, many people want to know how they can buy an investment property right now.
 There are two mains ways to do it:

 1. **The traditional way.** You use your tax documents or W2s to show your income can satisfy the debt-to-income requirements for both your personal property and the investment property.
 You cannot use future rent for this unless you’re buying a duplex that already has tenants.
 2. **Non-qualified mortgage loan.** This is the easiest way to buy an investment property.
 It becomes a standalone property, and whatever income it’s producing is what you use to qualify.
-It doesn’t matter how much money you make, if the property can be rented out for $2,000, that’s the number we use to get you qualified.
+It doesn’t matter how much money you make— if the property can be rented out for $2,000, that’s the number we use to get you qualified.
 For this option, you’ll need at least 30% for the down payment.

 {% include pullquote.html %}